We’re going to get straight to the point today: business people have lost sight of the importance of sales in business.

 Being honest about your objectives just makes good business sense.

 You should always begin with the end goal in mind and then work your way backward to achieve it.
-If what you want is to make the world a better place, then start a charity.
+If you want to make the world a better place, start a charity.
 Don’t do two things at once, and in doing so, forget the original goal you wanted to reach.

 Being direct about having a product or service to sell is far more sustainable than trying to tug at people’s heartstrings to get them to loosen their purse strings.